intrahealth/client-registry-docs/docs/configuration.md

 `app.port` is the port the application will run on.

 `app.installed` can be left to True.
-This tells the Client Registry to load structure definitions into FHIR Server, otherwise it will not.
+This tells the Client Registry Service to load structure definitions into HAPI FHIR Server, otherwise it will not.

 ### Mediator App Configuration

 `mediator.register` to true if the application will run as a mediator.
-Or, to false if the app will not run as a mediator.
+Or, to false if the app will run as standalone.

 `mediator.api.xx` settings are only if running as a mediator.